-Concise Oxford English Dictionary review
+Concise Oxford English Dictionary for iPhone and iPod touch full review

 Carrying a fully loaded dictionary with you wherever you go is now possible for any iPhone user, thanks to the Concise Oxford English Dictionary for iPhone from Paragon Software.